LarsEckart/codex-wrapped/README.md

 | [iTerm2](https://iterm2.com)               | iTerm2 Inline  | Full support                |
 | [Konsole](https://konsole.kde.org)         | Kitty Graphics | Full support                |
 | Other terminals                            | —              | Image saved to file only    |

+Cmder/ConEmu runs on Windows and does not support inline images, so the preview is skipped there by default.
+To force a preview attempt, set `CODEX_WRAPPED_FORCE_PREVIEW=1`.

 ## Output